Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 © Portugalist – A ‘café’ and a pastel de nata

 This is an espresso, and it’s what you’ll get if you ask for a coffee (um café).
-It’s short, rich, chocolatey and the most popular coffee in Portugal.
-Cafés are drunk several times per day in Portugal, just like shots, to keep people going.
+It’s short, rich, chocolatey, and the most popular coffee in Portugal.
+Cafés are drunk several times a day in Portugal, a bit like shots, to keep people going.

-Sidenote: Apparently BICA stands for Beba Isto Com Açucar (drink this with sugar) because when it first came to Portugal it was considered extremely bitter.
+Sidenote: Apparently BICA stands for Beba Isto Com Açúcar (drink this with sugar), because when coffee first came to Portugal it was considered extremely bitter.
 You can drink your coffee without sugar, but most people add a sachet.

 “Um café cheio” or “uma bica cheia”